meliopolis/chainhopper-sdk/README.md

   destinationProtocol: Protocol.UniswapV4, // can be v3 or v4

   // destination pool info
-  token0: zeroAddress, // native ETH on destination chain; can be any ERC20 address as well
+  token0: zeroAddress, // native ETH on destination chain; can be any ERC20;
-  token1: chainConfigs[130].usdcAddress, // can be any ERC20 token address
+  token1: chainConfigs[130].usdcAddress, // any ERC20; must be sorted token0 < token1
-  fee: 500, // set the fee for the pool
+  fee: 500, // specify the fee for the pool
-  tickSpacing: 10, // set the tick spacing for your pool
+  tickSpacing: 10, // specify the tick spacing for the pool; only needed for v4
-  hooks: zeroAddress, // set the address of the hooks for your pool
+  hooks: zeroAddress, // specify the address of the hooks for the pool; only needed for v4

   // destination position info
   tickLower: -250000, // SDK will automatically calculate the nearest usable tick